I'm a Gen AI Maximalist and Why You Should Be, Too

 Perspective for the Doubters

-It is easy to be a doubter in this moment because much of the tooling is still quite niche and complex while often being inaccessible to lay people without the hardware and know-how to pull everything together.
+It is easy to be a doubter in this moment because much of the tooling to generate high quality results is still quite niche and complex while often being inaccessible to lay people without the hardware and know-how to pull everything together.
 The more accessible parts of the ecosystem are producing the low quality content and, frankly, there are a lot of low-quality efforts to leverage gen AI.

-It is easy to look at the low quality, obviously AI-generated content and come to the conclusion that gen AI is a dud, obviously an enshiffitication of the once pure web.
+It is easy to look at the low quality, obviously AI-generated content and come to the conclusion that gen AI is a dud; destined to aggravate the enshiffitication of the once pure web.

 Gandalf smiling with the text "You start seeing fewer AI generated images" followed by Gandalf stunned with the text "You start seeing fewer AI generated images" When we cross this threshold, you may not even notice the transition.